fbrctr/fabricator/README.md

 > _fabricate_ - to make by assembling parts or sections.

-Fabricator is a tool for creating toolkits.
+Fabricator is a tool for creating modular websites.

 ## Documentation